Lachrynier/BSc_Code/README.md

 ## Environment Setup

-The Python virtual environment used for this project is `conda`.
+The Python virtual environment manager used for this project is `conda`.
 All the required channels, packages, and dependencies are listed in the `requirements.yml` file.

 ## Repository Structure